Jira Integration

 View Jira Issue Status:

-- See issue status in requirements view
+- See issue status in the requirements view

 - Track which requirements have associated Jira tickets